 Article 10Basic Policy for Cross-Shareholdings and Exercise of Voting Rights

-- (2)With respect to exercising voting rights on the above shares, each agenda item shall be examined closely before a decision is made.
+- (2)With respect to exercising voting rights on the cross-shareholding shares, each agenda item shall be examined closely before a decision is made.

 Chapter 3Consideration for Interests of Stakeholders Other Than Shareholders